0xSR42/notes/notes-on-governance.markdown

 are not compatible with each other.
 ([Content moderation for end-to-end encrypted messaging](https://cyberlaw.stanford.edu/publications/content-moderation-end-end-encrypted-messaging))

+The kind of technology a person can operate and moderate is also dependent on their ancestry.
+A Vaishya is better suited to run a financial platform, and a Kshatriya is a better choice to run a social platform.

 ### Crime and Investigation

 Humans often commit vices, and have a tendency to commit crimes.
 Once a crime